JemRF/RF-Documentation/pages/mydoc/developmentboard.md

 * The case has vents to allow for environment monitoring (temperature humidity)
 * 20 pin header for FLEX RF Module (Flex RF Module sold separately)
 * 2 breadboard arrays of 6 rows with 5 connections each
-* Power and Ground strips, each with 6 connections.
+* Power and Ground strips, each with 6 connections..
-* Power Select for 1.5 volt, 3.3 volt or 5 volt power.
 * Can use power from USB interface for the 3.3 and 5 volt needs.
 * Can operate on a 1.5 volt AA battery and provide 1.5 and 3.3 or 5 volts.
+* Power Select jumper for 1.5 volts, 3.3 volts or 5 volts to power rail.

 {% include image.html file="devboardlayout.jpg" alt="Development Board Layout"%}